FoodTechIndia

 • Broekman Logistics: Leading provider of logistic services globally with core business in international freight forwarding, warehousing and distribution.

-• Future Consumer Limited: Leading retailer with multiple retail formats spread over India.
+• Future Consumer Limited: Retailer with multiple retail formats spread over India.
 Future Group is engaged in sourcing, branding, marketing and distribution of FMCG, food and processed food products in urban and rural India.

-• Rijk Zwaan: One of the top 5 vegetable breeding company with the focus on the development of high-quality vegetable varieties.
+• Rijk Zwaan: One of the top 5 vegetable breeding companies with a focus on the development of high-quality vegetable varieties.

 • TNO: Independent applied knowledge institute whose expertise will contribute to cold storage and cold logistics solutions